 It’s important to note that two laws in Illinois could significantly impact your ability to seek compensation after a slip and fall, including:

 Statutes of Limitations

 The filing of a claim and notification requirements you must follow can sometimes vary depending on who the defendant is.
-For example, if it’s a government agency, then you may have to first notify them within a very short period of time to warn them of your intention to file suit before doing so.
+For example, if it’s a government agency, you may have to first notify them within a very short period to warn them of your intention to file suit before doing so.